microsoft/vscode-docs/docs/copilot/overview.md

 ### Inline chat

-An additional key functionality of Copilot is answering questions inline as you're coding.
+Another key functionality of Copilot is answering questions inline as you're coding.
 This allows you to harness the power of AI while staying in your existing editor workflow.

 In any file, you can press `kb(inlinechat.start)` on your keyboard to bring up Copilot inline chat.
 You can ask Copilot questions that emerge as you write and iterate on code, such as "Explain this piece of code", or "How do I add functionality to do X?".